thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Authorization Components/fire-app-builder-facebook-auth-component.md

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_loginprompt" type="png" caption="Login prompt when verifyScreenAccess is set to true for the PlaybackActivity" %}

-If a user clicks **Later**, he or is able to watch media without logging into Facebook.
-(Currently, there isn't a later prompt that asks the user again.)
+If a user clicks **Later**, the user can watch media without logging into Facebook.
+The login prompt won't re-appear, but the user can log in at any time by clicking the **Login** button at the bottom of the app.

 If a user clicks **Now**, he or she is prompted to log into Facebook via a computer browser: